Gogebic Range: Iron boom

 Thousands of immigrants and their families arrived in the region to work in the mines.
 The immigrants were mostly Finnish, Swedish, Italian, French-Canadian, Austrian, and English ethnicities.
-Many of the settlers had prior mining experience in their home countries, and were actively recruited by the mining companies in Europe.
+Many of the settlers had prior mining experience in their home countries and were actively recruited by the mining companies in Europe.
 The influx of settlers created a population boom in the region, and helped establish numerous communities in the Gogebic Range.

-Iron ore was shipped via rail from the Gogebic Range to the Lake Superior port in Ashland, Wisconsin where it was loaded onto vessels and shipped to various Great Lakes ports throughout the region for further transport or smelting into Steel.
+Iron ore was shipped via rail from the Gogebic Range to the Lake Superior port in Ashland, Wisconsin, where it was loaded onto vessels and shipped to various Great Lakes ports throughout the region for further transport or smelting to produce steel.